pebble-technologies/AXI-master-IP-SV-testbench/README.md

 * m_axi_wdata == 32'hABCDEF01: Checks that the write data on the AXI write data channel matches the data provided to the master (32'hABCDEF01).
 * m_axi_wstrb == 4'b1111: Verifies that all byte lanes are enabled for the write, as we are writing 4 bytes.
 * m_axi_wlast == 1'b1: Confirms that the m_axi_wlast signal is asserted, indicating the last beat of the write transaction (since it's a single beat).
+* write_response_check (concurrent assertion): This assertion verifies that after a write request is accepted, the AXI master receives a write response within 10 clock cycles.
+This ensures that the write operation completes in a timely manner.
 If any of these assertions fail, the $error system task will be called, displaying the corresponding error message and stopping the simulation.

 #### Burst write